 Each group has 4 LFO's (16 in total) with a waveform that morphs from triangle to sawtooth to pulse to FM waves.
 Curve can be adjusted from logarithmic to linear to exponential.
+It is also possible to draw your own LFO waveforms.
+15 of these can be stored with each preset.
+All draw waves can be used with multiple LFO's and with the Draw Oscillators.
 The LFO's can be key synced, and a one-shot mode is available, for using the LFO's as envelopes.
+The LFO's can also trigger the parts and clock the sequencer.
 The Rate, Wave and Curve parameters can be modulated.